Explore the defensive inner wall and it's towers that have protected for centuries.

-Take the Wall Walk to explore the Medieval Palace and the secrets of these huge towers.
+Take the Wall Walk, which is one way route with safety signage, a hand sanitiser station and safety markers on the floor to explore the Medieval Palace and the secrets of these huge towers.
 Along the way, you’ll discover the many different roles the Tower of London has played, from Medieval times right through to the 20th century.

 The Tower was once a royal residence and has even played host to a zoo.
 But, above all else, it has served as a mighty fortress and is the current protector of the Crown Jewels.

 The luxurious Medieval Palace contains recreations of fabulous interiors used by medieval kings and queens during their visits to their most important fortress.

 Built by Edward I in the late 1270s.
 He used this room to meet important visitors and conduct business in front of the huge fireplace.

 Built by Edward's father Henry III, the Wakefield Tower was completed some 40 years earlier than St. Thomas's Tower.
 Explore the room that was probably Henry's council chamber and marvel at his meticulously reconstructed throne.